 In this article we summarize the history of EU data protection.

-In January 2012, the European Commission proposed a comprehensive reform of data protection rules to increase users' control of their data and to cut costs for businesses.
+25 January 2012, the European Commission proposed a comprehensive reform of data protection rules to increase users' control of their data and to cut costs for businesses.
 This EU Data Protection Reform consolidated the confusing and costly administrative burdens and saved businesses upwards of €2.3 billion per year.

-On 13 May 2014, the Court of Justice of the European Union acknowledged that under existing European data protection legislation, EU citizens have the right to request internet search engines to remove search results directly related to them.
+13 May 2014, the Court of Justice of the European Union acknowledged that under existing European data protection legislation, EU citizens have the right to request internet search engines to remove search results directly related to them.
 This sparked a lively debate on the “right to be forgotten.”

 15 December 2015 - With technology rapidly changing and digitalization affecting the way our data is manipulated, the European Parliament, the Commission, and the Council met again to reform the EU data protection law.
 The particular reform included directives to protect citizens’ fundamental rights, including the personal data of victims, witnesses, and suspects of crime.